Ph.D., Rutgers University, 2008

 I have been teaching and researching at UBC since 2011.

 At the introductory level I often teach formal logic (PHIL 220) and epistemology (PHIL 240).
-I also sometimes teach Philosophy of Religion (PHIL 347) and advanced seminars in epistemology (PHIL 440) and other seminars.
+I also sometimes teach advanced seminars in epistemology (PHIL 440) and other seminars.

 At the graduate level I have taught seminars in epistemology and sexual ethics.

-My main research areas are epistemology, philosophy of language, feminist philosophy, and philosophical methodology.
+My main research areas are epistemology, philosophy of language, feminist philosophy, and ethics.
 I am particularly interested in connecting theoretical questions about the nature and significance of knowledge to moral, practical, and political questions, e.g. questions about structural oppression, rape culture, and the like.
+I’m thinking lately about standpoint theory quite a bit.
 Some of my newest work focuses on feminist sexual ethics itself, including but not limited to its intersection with epistemology.

-Here are six more specific research areas I've been working in:
+Here are seven more specific research areas I’ve been working in: